nayab-03/nayab-03/README.md

-- 👋 Hi, I’m @nayab-03
+- 👋 Hi, I’m @nayab
-- 👀 I’m interested in data science learning
+- 👀 I’m interested in data visualization with Python.
-- 🌱 I’m currently learning python
+- 🌱 Exploring the intersection of Python and Mathematics
 - 📫 Feel free to contact me on my email nayabperween003@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Good at singing (in bathroom )